pupil-labs/pupil-helpers/README.md

 # pupil-helpers
-Scripts, Utilities and other Helpers for Pupil
+Scripts, Utilities, and other Helpers for [Pupil](https://github.com/pupil-labs/pupil)